Academic Catalog

 Charter Review Process

-The Student Life Office will distribute a copy of the charter/re-charter to the SGA for review and approval.
+2. The Office of Student Leadership and Development will distribute a copy of the charter/re-charter to the Student Government Association for review and approval.

 Guidelines for Active Clubs

-To remain active, clubs and organizations must have a LSSC staff or faculty advisor and maintain a membership of at least seven students.
-An Active Club/Organization Information Sheet must be completed and submitted each semester to the Student Life Office by the established due dates.
+To remain active, clubs and organizations must have an LSCC staff or faculty member as an advisor and maintain a membership of at least seven students.
+An Active Club/Organization Information Sheet must be completed and submitted annually to the Office of Student Leadership and Development.

 Guideline for Inactive Clubs

-Clubs and organizations will be considered inactive if membership falls below seven active members or if the club or organization disbands.
+Clubs/Organizations will be considered inactive if their membership falls below seven active members or the group disbands.
 Failure to submit an annual Club/Organization Information Sheet may also result in the group being deemed inactive.
-Clubs or organizations inactive for less than two years must complete a Student Club/Organization Request to Charter/Re-charter to be deemed active.
-If a club or organization remains inactive for two years or more, the club will be required to complete the entire charter process in order to be considered an active organization.
+Clubs/organizations inactive for less than 2 years must complete a Student Club/Organization Request to Charter/Re-charter to be deemed active.
+If the club/organization remains inactive for 2 years or more, the group will be required to complete the entire charter process again to be considered active.

 Student Involvement in Clubs and Organizations

-Any currently enrolled LSSC student is welcome to participate in student clubs and organizations.
+Any currently enrolled LSSC student can participate in student clubs and organizations.
 There will be no discrimination in accordance with the College's non-discrimination policies.
 Students are eligible to hold office or represent a club or organization on off-campus trips only if they are in good academic and conduct standing, have a cumulative grade point average of a 2.0 or above, and are currently enrolled and maintain a minimum of six (6) credit hours.
 Dual Enrollment students are ineligible to hold club or organization office but can serve in a representative capacity to address the needs and interests of dual enrollment students.
 Students under academic or disciplinary review may not hold office or serve as a representative for a club.
-Further details regarding roles, eligibility and the application process for office can be found on the Student Life Experience Platform.
+Further details regarding roles, eligibility, and the application process for officer roles can be found on the Student Life Experience Platform.
+For more information, visit our Student Life page

-All fundraisers, drawings, and raffles must be approved by the Student Life Office and the Foundation.
+All fundraisers, drawings, and raffles must be approved by the Office of Student Leadership and Development, along with the Foundation.
 An Event/Project Request Form must be completed at least fourteen (14) days prior to the project.
 Gambling by individuals or groups on College property is prohibited.
 Per Florida statute, games of chance, such as raffles, may be conducted provided such a sale is a donation and has prior approval in writing by the President or their designee pursuant to LSSC Board Rule 2.09.

 Use of College Facilities

-The Student Life Office assists LSSC clubs and organizations with facility requests.
+The Office of Student Leadership and Development assists LSSC clubs and organizations with facility requests.